rundeck/rundeck/docs/en/api/rundeck-api.md

 **Response:**

+*Successful*

+    201 Created

-If the policy passes validation, then the response is based on the `Accept:` header, the same format as returned by [Get an ACL Policy](#get-an-acl-policy).
+The format the response is based on the `Accept:` header, the same format as returned by [Get an ACL Policy](#get-an-acl-policy).

+*Already Exists*

+    409 Conflict

+*Validation Failure*

+    400 Bad Request

 If Validation fails, the response will be `400 Bad Request`, and the body will contain a list of validation errors.
 Because each [ACLPOLICY][] document can contain multiple Yaml documents, each will be listed as a separate policy.

-    400 Bad Request

 `Content-Type: application/json`